 T. Rowe Price Blue Chip Growth Fund

-For this analysis, we’ll be considering TRBCX’s holdings as of December 2015, as that is the fund’s latest available sectoral breakdown.
-Its holdings post-December reflect the valuation-driven changes to its portfolio, not its actual holdings.
+For this analysis, we will consider holdings as of September 2015, which is the latest available sectoral breakdown.
+The post-September holdings reflect the valuation-driven changes to the portfolio, not the actual holdings.

-Information technology, consumer discretionary, healthcare, and industrials form the core of TRBCX.
-The first three make up a combined 78% of the fund’s assets, while the fourth is the only other sector commanding more than one-tenth of its portfolio.
-The fund is not invested in the utilities sector and has a nearly negligible exposure to the telecommunications services sector.
+The information technology, consumer discretionary, and healthcare sectors are at the core of TRBCX.
+All three sectors have over a fifth of the fund’s assets invested in them, and they form nearly 80% of the portfolio combined.
+The fund is not invested in the utilities sector and has an almost negligible exposure to the telecom services sector.

-Let’s see how has the fund fared across various periods and what contributed to its performance in 1Q16 in the next article.
+In the next article, let’s see how has the fund fared across various periods and what has contributed to the fund’s performance in the YTD period ended November 2015.